Tackgnol/discord-vtm-helper/readme.md

 ## Roadmap
 ### Considered essential
 1. Making it possible to launch global events from a DM
-2. Firebase integration and allowing to add events from the the bot
+2. Allowing to add events from the the bot
+3. Firebase integration
 ### Nice to have
 1. Making the music player work...
 2. Electron app to simplify event creation